 Since ILP staff can't be in every country and school, the head teachers play an important role as the middle man.
 While ILP will do their best to work directly with the schools, sometimes it works better to have someone there that can handle some of the responsibilities and talk to the school.

-There is a local coordinator at each school -- a local that speaks English -- that the head teacher works hand in hand with to help ensure that the program is running as expected as well as to work out any potential problems.
+There is a local coordinator at each school -- a local that speaks English -- that the head teacher works hand in hand with to help ensure that the program is running as expected; both the head teacher and local coordinator work together to manage and handle potential problems.

-You should have heard about the code of conduct and rules in your interview -- here they are just in case you aren't familiar with them.
-One of the head teacher's responsibilities is to make sure all volunteers are following these rules.
+You should have heard about the code of conduct and rules in your ILP Volunteer interview -- here they are just in case you aren't familiar with them.
+One of the head teacher's responsibilities is to make sure all volunteers are following these rules, and handle the situation appropriately if rules are not being followed.

 Our head teachers don't know everything though (remember most of them have only lived abroad for one semester).
 So while they have a quite a bit of experience, they may need to contact ILP for questions they aren't sure about before they get back to you.